ml-opensource/API-manifesto/README.md

 Generally APIs should respond in less than 250ms on a wired connection.
 There needs to be a special reason for exceeding that.
 Further, it is important to understand that it will be harder and more expensive to scale the backend if response times are high.

-It's common that the webserver configuration will timeout the request in 30 or 60 sec.
+It's common that the webserver configuration will timeout the request after 30 or 60 seconds.

 ## Client to server